johnwcowan/r7rs-work/RangesCowan.md

 into a value of the range.

 An indefinite range has just bounds and a comparator and can't be enumerated.
+However, it is possible to specify for each bound whether it is inclusive or exclusive; for other range types, the lower bound is inclusive and the upper bound exclusive, as usual in SchemeZZZZXXX.

 Constructors